EvanForsythe/Squeakuences/README.md

 ## <ins>**Running Squeakuences**</ins> <a name="running"></a>
-Squeakuences utilizes a command line interface.
+Squeakuences utilizes a command-line interface.
 It does not have any dependencies outside of Python, so it can simply be run in your shell.
 See the next section for argument requirements and descriptions.

 ## <ins>**Modes**</ins> <a name="modes"></a>